gvwilson/sql-tutorial/CONTRIBUTING.md

     -   *Prerequisites* (which should be interpreted with reference to the learner persona).
     -   *Learning objectives* that define the tutorial's scope.
     -   *Setup instructions* that instructors and learners must go through in order to code along

--   Episodes
-    -   *Runnable episodes* are numbered.
+-   *Topics* are numbered.
     Each contains one code sample, its output, and notes for the instructor.
-        Learners are *not* expected to be able to understand episodes without instructor elaboration.
+    Learners are *not* expected to be able to understand topics without instructor elaboration.

 -   *Asides* are not numbered, and contain code-less explanatory material, additional setup instructions,
     *concept maps* summarizing recently-introduced ideas,
     etc.

+-   *Exercises* are numbered.
+    An exercise section may include any number of exercises.

-    -   Episodes of both kinds may contain *glossary references* and/or *explanatory diagrams*.
+-   Topics of both kinds may contain *glossary references* and/or *explanatory diagrams*.

 -   Appendices
-    -   A *glossary* that defines terms called out in the episodes.
+    -   A *glossary* that defines terms called out in the topics.
     -   *Acknowledgments* that point at inspirations and thank contributors.

 ## Physical Structure